Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I

 It’s cutting out the crap and prioritizing the things that give you the extra fuel injections everyday.
 The things that get you into a creative flow.
 That bend our concept of time.

 Take out a piece of paper.
 Think about your last week.
 How much time did you do things that were not aligned with your values?
 And how much time did you spend doing things that you do value and that you’re passionate about?
 Fill in two columns, one for valued time and one for time that gave you nothing back.

 Most of us spend a pittance on our passions and let things we never even planned on doing eat up our time.
 Like complaining, procrastinating, or living your life straddled between a choice your heart already made (break up with him already!).

 What if you started each day with a passion instead of the daily grind?
 What if you got up earlier each day so that you could work on your novel, or go for a run, or bake cupcakes?
 I bet you that rather than feeling more tired from losing that extra hour or two of sleep, you’d feel more energy at the end of the day.

 If You Want To Build An Online Empire, First Become An Empress of 'NO'

-To get started in 2020 with that business, blog, Etsy shop, or influencer status you’ve been dreaming about in between the Netflix episodes, and regretful glances at the kitchen bin, you’ll need to get clear about what you value, draw that line in the sand, ruthlessly prioritize your passions, and start saying “NO” a lot more often.
+To get started with the business, blog, Etsy shop, or influencer status you've been dreaming about in between the Netflix episodes, and regretful glances at the kitchen bin, you'll need to get clear about what you value, draw that line in the sand, ruthlessly prioritize your passions, and start saying "NO" a lot more often.